fgermanojr/weather_reporter/README.md

 temperature, and 5 day forecast in table : date, min_temp_f, max_temp_f, and condition,

 DESIGN NOTES
-Ok, so lets call a free api to get the needed wather data present it by zip code. weatherapi.com was chosen.
+Ok, so lets call a free api to get the needed weather data and present it by zip code.

+weatherapi.com was chosen as the service.
 Quickly verified api worked with there was onsite tester see the payload.
 Reproduced from rails console.

 Key question is how to cache.
 Thought of rails cache (memory, redis, memcached).